BrahMos: Brazil

-As reported on 4 November by ANI, all procedures and negotiations for Indonesia's BrahMos deal had been completed and only a final nod from the Russian authorities was pending for the contract signing.

 Others

-BrahMos Aerospace has said that several Southeast Asian and Latin American countries have expressed interest in the system, with particular interest in naval and coastal defense versions, and that a "definite list of countries" exists.
-These countries are Brunei, Chile, Egypt, Malaysia, Oman, South Africa, Venezuela, and Vietnam.
+In January 2021, BrahMos Aerospace has said that several Southeast Asian and Latin American countries have expressed interest in the system, with particular interest in naval and coastal defense versions, and that a "definite list of countries" exists.
+These countries included Brunei, Chile, Egypt, Malaysia, Oman, South Africa and Venezuela.
 In the case of Malaysia, they are considering the purchase of the missile for use on its Kedah class warships and Sukhoi Su-30MKM.

 One of the major issues regarding sales of the missile is that the nations looking to buy may have stressful relations with allies and trading partners of Russia.
 China is one of the main nations that has objections about its neighbours getting these missiles for their navies.
 It views the selling of these missiles as an act of belligerence and interference in the disputed territories like the South China Sea.

-China's concerns were believed to be a direct cause behind the unsuccessful sale of BrahMos to Vietnam even though Vietnam had previously acquired and commissioned the Russian Bastion-P coastal defence system which uses the largely-equivalent Yakhont anti-ship missile.
+As per a June 2026 report by the Reuters, BrahMos is one of the weapon systems that are on offer to the United Arab Emirates (UAE) from India along with the Akashteer system.
+The discussions are at early stages but are "progressing rapidly".
+Further, Saudi Arabia and Thailand besides Egypt, Brazil and Chile are also reportedly interested in procuring the system.